tomas-fryza/vhdl-course/labs/project/README.md

 ## Software description

 Put flowchats/state diagrams of your algorithm(s) and direct links to source/testbench files in `src` and `sim` folders.

 ### Component(s) simulation

 Write descriptive text and simulation screenshots of your components.

+## Instructions

+Write an instruction manual for your application, including photos or a link to a video.

 ## References